Pregnancy Test Calculator: Due Date & Top Clinical Kit Guide

 A full-term pregnancy mostly lasts about 38 weeks (266 days) from conception.
 Your due date is the guessed day you’ll give birth established on this timeline.

 But every pregnancy is distinct.
-Babies can be born earlier or later, varying in various factors, so your due date is a beneficial guide, not a fixed timetable.
+Babies can be born earlier or later, depending on various factors, so your due date is a beneficial guide, not a fixed timetable.

 How Does the Pregnancy Test Calculator Work?